JAQuent/compareCorrelations/README.md

-# R packages for comparing correlation coefficients
+# R package for comparing correlation coefficients
 More functions will be added soon.